 The tequila is what makes a margarita a margarita.
 Make sure you’ve got the right stuff in yours.
 Here’s everything you need to know.

-Authentic tequila originates from one of five regions of Mexico — Guanajuato, Michoacán, Nayarit, Tamaulipas and Jalisco.
 Wherever it comes from, look for the words “100% agave” on the label.
 If they aren’t there, the tequila might also include corn syrup, sugar, artificial flavors or colors.
-So not cool.
+The liquor only legally needs to contain 51% of blue agave, but the best quality contains 100% agave, instead of other sugars or spirits.

 A silver or blanco tequila is best for margaritas.
-This tequila is young, only aged in oak for up for two months.
+This silver tequila is young, only aged in oak for up for two months.
 It has a stronger flavor that mixes well.

 Gold tequilas, not ideal for margaritas, have been aged longer in the oak.
 That gives them a woody flavor.
 And also the golden color.
 Except sometimes companies add caramel color for that.
 Either way, you don’t want it in your marg.

-Side note while on the topic: There are three categories of golden tequila based on the amount of time they’re aged.
-Reposado is aged from 2-12 months, añejo is aged from 1-3 years and extra añejo is aged more than three years.
-A reposado, while golden, is fine in a margarita (though not our first choice).
 The other two you drink neat, at room temperature, and you sip slowly.
 Please skip the lime and salt.
-(Uh-oh, I hope that didn’t offend you.
 I’m all for some lime-and-salt fun with the silver or cheap gold tequila.
 But the price tag on the añejos makes me want to sit back and savor so that I can taste every bit of the subtle caramel, vanilla, honey and leather flavors.
-It would make me cry if I knew you were out there lime-and-salting with an añejo.
-Just cry).

 Gold tequila is not real tequila… You’re thinking of Reposado, Anejo, etc.